Am-1111/Web-Scraping-Project/README.md

 Requirements
 You need to install the following Python libraries:

-pip install pandas requests beautifulsoup4
+pip install pandas ,requests,  beautifulsoup4

 How to Run
 Open the Jupyter Notebook/Google Collab (.ipynb).